ghostop14/sparrow-wifi/README.md

 You will also need to upgrade to Python 3.5.1 or higher with a process similar to this:

+sudo apt-get install libsqlite3-dev

 cd /tmp
 wget https://www.python.org/ftp/python/3.5.1/Python-3.5.1.tgz
 tar -zxvf Python-3.5.1.tgz
 cd Python-3.5.1
-./configure && make && sudo make install
+./configure && make -j3 && sudo make install

 Once that is done, install the necessary modules into the 3.5 build: sudo pip3.5 install gps3 dronekit manuf python-dateutil